 When we start asking people that have used it if they could only pick one call to take elk hunting which one are you taking.
 And they all respond “an Elk Reel”.
 We know we are doing something right.
-It’s been a fun experience the last 14 months since we decided to stop making skis and focus on the making the best elk calls.
+It’s been a fun experience the last 14 months since we decided to stop making skis and focus on making the best elk calls on the market.

 We know thats what they are and we will talk about why.
 What makes us so confident that we say that blatently.
 Why has no one ever returned an Elk Reel for a refund?

 Let’s run through a head to head comparison with traditional calls